mayonez1/sudoku/sudoku/Documentation.md

 ### The Makefile

-<p>The makefile for this project is called make.mak and can be found under the source folder.
+<p>The makefile for this project is called Makefile.mk and can be found under the sudoku folder.
-If you want to compile using the makefile (which is reccommended) cd into the directory where you've saved the source folder, (<code>cd /your_directory/sudoku-main/source/</code>), then enter the command <code>make -f make.mak main</code> into your terminal.
+If you want to compile using the makefile (which is reccommended) cd into the directory where you've saved the source folder, (<code>cd /your_file_path/sudoku/</code>), then enter the command <code>make -f Makefile.mk all</code> into your terminal.
-If you want to remove all object files/binaries you can enetr the command <code>make -f make.mak clean</code> (note: this will remove all files with the .o extension in that folder).</p>
+If you want to remove all object files/binaries you can enetr the command <code>make -f Makefile.mk clean</code> (note: this will remove all files with the .o extension in that folder).</p>

 ## ///PART 1 - Types, Operators, and Exceptions///